 “Thank you both.”

-After them was the old widow that owned the general store, also human, and hawkish of face.
+After them was an old widow named Margaret, also human and owner of the general store.
+She had a head of gray hair, with a hawkish face and fading blue eyes that, taken all together, gave the appearance of someone with a sharp temper.
 All she had to say on the matter was that the demon was a “gods-damned thief,” and that it had eaten a whole bolt of gingham.

 “A whole bolt of gingham?”
 Grimluk repeated.
 “I’m hearing you right, ma’am?”

 “A whole damned bolt, son.
-Just appeared in the store, picked it up, looked at me, and then stuffed it down its throat.
-May the Old Ones curse that bolt.”
+Just appeared in the store, picked it up, looked dead at me, and then stuffed the whole thing down its gods-damned throat.
+Damned thing was likely as thick as your leg and the gods-damned demon opened up its maw and just shoved it down.
+May the Old Ones curse that bolt to rot.”

-Grimluk took his hat off and ran a hand through shaggy hair, his winter style in place his usual, mostly shorn head.
+Grimluk took his hat off and ran a hand through shaggy hair, his winter style in place of his usual, mostly shorn head.
 He let out a long sigh before ordering another shot of whiskey for good measure.
-When Shalvine introduced the halfling deputy, Grimluk stopped him before he could begin his story.
+Shalvine introduced one of his deputies, a halfling in similar dress as Shalvine.
+Like Margaret, he had pale skin but a head–and feet and knuckles–of golden-blond hair.
+Grimluk stopped him before he could begin his story.

 “If you tell me the thing shit in your dinner or kicked your dog, I’m afraid I might bust a gut from laughter.
 Be gentle.”

-The halfling gave a half–smile and looked up at Grimluk.
-“No, sir, didn’t shit on my dinner.”
+The halfling gave a crooked smile and looked up at Grimluk.
+“No, sai, didn’t shit on my dinner none.”

 “It serenaded my dog.”

-Grimluk just looked at the little man in shock for a moment before laughter begin to rise out of him like a fire springing to life.
+Grimluk just looked at the deputy in shock for a moment before laughter began to rise out of him like a fire springing to life.
 “It did what?”

-“Well, sir, I got me a good dog, see.
-Bigger than me but minds real good and she came into heat recently.
-And, well, I come out one night last week cause this gods awful racket was comin’ from behind my hole.
-And there it was, big as you…singin’ to my dog.”
+“Well, sir, I gots me a good dog, see.
+Bigger‘n me, but minds real good and she came into heat recently.
+And, well, I come out one night two weeks past, ‘cause this gods-awful racket was comin’ from behind my hole.
+And there it was, prolly big as you and singin’ to my dog.”

-“Suppose it brought a gift too,” Grimluk replied through his continued laughter.
+“Suppose it brought a gift, too,” Grimluk replied with a chuckle.

 “A big ol’ bone, matter a fact.”

-Grimluk had to swallow real hard to keep from roaring laughter.
-He’d seen some strange things but damn if this didn’t beat all.
+Grimluk had to swallow hard to keep from roaring with laughter.
+He’d seen and heard some strange things, but damn if this didn’t beat them all.
 “Okay, okay.
 I get the point.”
-He slipped his hat back on and paid for the whiskey.
+He slipped his hat back on and paid for his whiskey.
 “I know you folks are kind of out of the way, and you’ve said it killed someone and hurt others, so I reckon you ain’t just wastin’ my time with some fool joke.
 Still hard to believe.”

-The widow huffed while the halfling looked on a bit sheepishly.
+The widow huffed while the deputy looked on a bit sheepishly.
 Shalvine sighed.
-“I swear to thee, good hunter, we speak true.
+“I swear to thee, hunter, we speak true.
 I did warn thee of the foolishness the beast hath wrought.”

-“I know but can you blame me?
-I’ve been all over New Gilead, wandered in and out of the Territories and the Wastes, been at it for years now and I’ve never heard of a demon like this before.”
-He sighed and ran his tongue along his gums and tusks.
+“I know, but can you blame me?
+I’ve been all over New Gilead, wandered in and out of the Territories and the Wastes.
+Been at it for a decade now and I’ve never heard of a demon like this before.”
+He sighed and ran his tongue along his tusks.
 “Anything else I should know?”

 “We did endeavor to slay the beast in our way,” Shalvine said with a shrug.
 “Success was not with us.”